vantage-sh/docs.vantage.sh/docs/enabling_gcp_billing_export.md

 Before you begin, ensure you have the following permissions configured.
 See the [Google Cloud Platform documentation](https://cloud.google.com/billing/docs/how-to/export-data-bigquery-setup#required_permissions) for information on how to configure these permissions.

-- User with permissions to create a project
+- User with permission to create a project
-- User with permissions to create a BigQuery dataset
+- User with permission to create a BigQuery dataset
-- User with permissions to modify Billing settings
+- User with permission to modify Billing settings

 ## Create a Billing Export